victorfmartins/Inicia-o-Cient-fica/README.md

 ### Contents
 There are five scripts name coded as <number_metricName>.
 Each one presents a toy model and its analysis over sample size bias of a given metric.
 Some of them are followed by analysis of real data recorded by the [Computational Neurophysiology Laboratory](https://tortlab.github.io/) team or taken from public online repositories such as [CRCNS](https://crcns.org/).

-SimulationResults folder contains saved data from length computations in order to prevent time consuming recalculations.
-Each subforder recieved the name of the script that generated the data.
+SimulationResults folder contains saved data from length computations to prevent time consuming recalculations.
+Each subfolder received the name of the script that generated the data.

 DATA.mat contains the real data recorded by the Labs and used in the five main scripts.